longhorn/longhorn/enhancements/20230420-engine-identity-validation.md

 definitely open to discussion.)

 #### Longhorn-Instance-Manager

+Increment the longhorn-instance-manager InstanceManagerProxyAPIVersion by one.
+Do not increment the longhorn-instance-manager InstanceManagerProxyAPIMinVersion.
+The changes in this LEP are backwards compatible.
+No added fields are required and their omission is ignored.
+If a less sophisticated (not upgraded) client does not include them, no metadata is injected into engine or replica requests and no validation occurs (the behavior is the same as before the implementation of this LEP).

 Add `volume_name` and `instance_name` fields to the `ProxyEngineRequest` protocol buffer message.
 This message, which currently only contains an `address` field, is included in all `ProxyEngineService` RPCs.
 Updated clients can pass